marcoverl/CVUserGuide/source/ManagingGPUs.rst

 the creation of a 'standard' virtual machine (see :ref:`Creating Virtual Machines<creatingvms>`).
 You will only have to pay attention to use one of these special flavors:

+- **cloudveneto.15cores90GB500GB1T4**

+  Flavor for an instance with 1 GPU Nvidia T4,
+  15 VCPUs, 90 GB of RAM, 500 GB of ephemeral disk space.

+- **cloudveneto.30cores180GB500GB2T4**

+  Flavor for an instance with 2 GPUs Nvidia T4,
+  30 VCPUs, 180 GB of RAM, 500 GB of ephemeral disk space.

+- **cloudveneto.60cores360GB500GB4T4**

+  Flavor for an instance with 4 GPUs Nvidia T4,
+  60 VCPUs, 360 GB of RAM, 500 GB of ephemeral disk space.

 - **cloudveneto.8cores40GB500GB1Quadro**